 This is pretty much the reason why the Bruce Lee Clone episodes were written.
 White was an athletic and well-built young man (and huge Bruce Lee fan).

 Nice Character, Mean Actor: The Buddy Goodrich character.
 On screen, Goodrich (possibly a Bill CosbyCaptain Ersatz) is a loving father.
-Offscreen, he's a manipulative jerk who hassles Carl (only there to get him to move his car out of a handicapped spot), reveals he's only at a charity event for the money, shoves (and later tries to punch) Carl, twists the event to look like the victim to the press, then threatens to have his assistant commit perjury and finally attempts to bribe Carl with a job as a "technical assistant" for his show.
+Offscreen, he's a manipulative jerk who hassles Carl (who's only there to get him to move his car out of a handicapped spot), reveals he's only at a charity event for the money, shoves (and later tries to punch) Carl, twists the event to look like the victim to the press, then threatens to have his assistant commit perjury and finally attempts to bribe Carl with a job as a "technical assistant" for his show.

 Nice Job Breaking It, Hero: Seen in virtually every episode, especially the early Steve years, thanks to the nerd's never-ending clumsiness.
 The Winslows' never-ending exasperation with Steve breaking things was expanded on in several episodes, most notably:

 In "Words Hurt," Steve is so traumatized by Carl's rant over a busted ship-in-a-bottle that he repeatedly raps Carl over the head with a rolled-up newspaper.
 Steve is in such a state of shock that he refuses to explain to a concerned Harriette; a hypnotist gets to the truth.